 - The Disciplinary Panel will not engage in correspondence with either party, and cases will not be reopened, subject to the provisions of clause 11.

-- Any Member removed from the AIPP as a result of disciplinary action may appeal to the next meeting of members, in accordance with the AIPP’s Articles of Association.
+- Any Member removed from the AIPP as a result of disciplinary action may appeal to the next meeting of members, in accordance with the AIPP rules governing the apeals procedure at that time.